What to Know About Modular Homes

 Something that should never be downplayed is perceived value.
 A few years ago, I was selling a home in Franklin, MA, that happened to be modular.
 This stigma surrounding the fact it was modular made it a more challenging sale.

-The home eventually sold, but it took a bit longer than most similar homes in the price point.
+The home eventually sold, but it took a bit longer than most similar homes at the price point.

-While the thought of building a modular home could have numerous advantages in your mind, it may not work for numerous buyers when it comes time to sell it.
+While the thought of building a modular home could have numerous advantages in your mind, it may not work for innumerable buyers when it comes time to sell it.

 It would help if you got a handle from local real estate agents on how the general area views the thought of buying a modular home.

 Modular homes can be built in various configurations, but it is not as easy to customize them as it is to customize a stick-built home because of how they are manufactured.